Welcome to Bell Ringing at All Saints’ Staplehurst

 You are welcome to come up to the tower and see what we do on a Tuesday evening (but please contact the Tower Captain in advance to agree a time) or join us in the Kings Head after ringing from 21.15.
 Don’t be afraid of coming and having a chat with us over a glass of something refreshing after ringing the bells!

-If you would like any more information, please contact – Adam Brady – Tower Captain
+If you would like any more information, please contact – Stephen Bassett – Tower Captain

 All Saints Church Website (External link)